Seven ways of a javascript iterate object with example

 for-in is one of the simple loops in JavaScript used to iterate the key properties of an object.

-- It also enumerates the parent properties of an object using prototype chain inheritance.
+- It also iterates the parent properties of an object using prototype chain inheritance.

-- hasOwnProperty() method is used to check the object’s enumerable properties and inherited properties are not considered.
+- hasOwnProperty() method is used to check the object’s enumerable properties, if the condition is true, inherited properties are not considered.

 - finally, display the key and value separated by a hyphen to console